revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

  }
 ```

-## Attention Checks + Breaks
+## Attention Checks and Breaks

 To add attention checks or breaks to your study, there is an `interruptions` object, which has its own components.
 The example below adds two attention checks randomly spaced out between trials 1-4.
-You are guaranteed that the first component will not be an attention check, and that you wont see two attention checks back to back.
+You are guaranteed that the first component will not be an attention check, and that you won't see two attention checks back to back.

 ```
  sequence: {